VenilTheFox/survey-analysis-ml/README.md

 ---

+## Project Background

+This project was originally developed as part of a university coursework assignment focused on machine learning model evaluation and comparison.

+The original academic project included additional classification models and experiments.
+For the purpose of this repository, the project was refined and simplified to present the three final models selected for comparison:

+* Logistic Regression with RFECV
+* Support Vector Machine (SVM)
+* Multilayer Perceptron (MLP)

+The objective was to compare different classification approaches on structured survey data and evaluate their performance using cross-validation and a separate holdout test set.

+---

 ## Project Structure & Workflow
 ### 1. Data Cleaning & Feature Engineering
 * Handled missing values using domain-informed assumptions (e.g., `self_employed`, `work_interfere`)